 - The fish and bread are soaked overnight and mixed together.

 - It is traditionally topped with scrunchions.
 These are fried, salted pork fat cut into small pieces.

 - Sailors made this dish for breakfast.
 They used ingredients that could last weeks of travel.

 Figgy Duff (Newfoundland)

-- It contains raisins.
-Raisins are called “figgy” in old Cornish (English).
+- It contains raisins not figs. Raisins are called “figgy” in old Cornish (English).

 - Figgy duff is a pudding.
 It is made of: